whitebrandon/sql-library-manager-with-client-side-pagination/README.md

-# TECH DEGREE PROJECT #8 | SQL LIBRARY MANAGER
+# SQL LIBRARY MANAGER (with Client-Side pagination)

-a COURSE BY TREEHOUSE

-JS CODE by Brandon White | white.brandonsean@gmail.com

 An library management app utlizing a database.